blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 **I want to** only use some of the components, a subset of the scope of blindnet devkit for things I don't have yet

-**because** I want to continue using my existing system that already covers some of my compliance needs
+**because** I want to continue using my existing system that already covers some of my compliance needs (e.g my system already allows users to log in and modify data adresses, preferences etc - on Amazon, Facebook, etc)

 ### US-07-3-05
 **As an** organization, using blindnet devkit